Wat Arun Bangkok

 The Central Prang

-The towering central prang is the most recognizable feature of Wat Arun.
-Standing over 70 meters tall, the Khmer-inspired structure is decorated with colorful porcelain, seashells, and intricate floral mosaics that shimmer beautifully under sunlight.
+The magnificent Central Prang is Wat Arun's most recognizable landmark.
+Rising over 70 metres, this Khmer-inspired tower is decorated with colourful Chinese porcelain, seashells, and intricate floral mosaics that sparkle in the sunlight.

-Visitors can climb the steep staircases for panoramic views of the Chao Phraya River and Bangkok skyline.
+Visitors can climb the steep staircases for breathtaking panoramic views of the Chao Phraya River, the Grand Palace, and Bangkok's skyline.

 Ordination Hall (Ubosot)

-Wat Arun is one of Bangkok’s top photography locations, especially during:
+Wat Arun is one of Bangkok's most photographed landmarks.

 - Sunrise